larsvanbraam/vue-block-system/README.md

 The store option is the reference to the vuex store.

 #### Block
 The block option is the collection of blocks components that can be used on the page.
 Create a folder called **block** in the root of your applications src directory (`src/block`).
-This file should contain an `index.js` file that exports the block components just like any other component.
+This file should contain an `config.ts` file that exports the block components just like any other component.

 ```typescript
 import BlockBar from './BlockBar';